FOREX-Dollar drifts lower after U.S. data undermines Q2 growth hopes

 The U.S. dollar index, which measures the greenback against

-a basket of six major currencies, remained near a low of 93.133
+a basket of six major currencies, held near a low of 93.133 hit

-hit earlier in the session.
+earlier in the session.
 That level was the lowest since Jan.
+22,

 quantitative easing.